This is some text inside of a div block.

 The reporting requirement for secondary microplastics is eliminated, while primary microplastics remain relevant.
 This simplification acknowledges the practical limitations of data collection in globally complex supply chains.

-6. SVHC (Substances of Very High Concern): One-Year Transition Period for Users
+6. SVHC (Substances of Very High Concern): one-year transition period for users

 Companies that process or use products containing substances of very high concern (SVHC) – without manufacturing them themselves – receive a one-year transition period for corresponding data collection.
 This particularly relieves processors and system integrators in technically complex value chains.